‘If we don’t know it, we can’t show it’

-- Use the ‘comments’ section in the group’s online listing to notify us; this comment is autmatically forwarded to the Group Records Coordinator and the webmaster.
+- Use the ‘comments’ section in the group’s online listing to notify us; this comment is automatically forwarded to the Group Records Coordinator and the Website coordinator.

 The group “Reported not Meeting” notification is now also available on the WSO Online Group Records website; your Group Records Coordinator and DR’s (read-only) will be contacted.
 WSO Group Records staff contact the reported group the same day, the group verifies the status of the meeting, the status of the group is updated.
 If the group does not respond in 3 days, the WSO Group Records staff sends a notice to the Group Records Coordinator to verify the status of the meeting.
 In the near future, a request to give the Group Records Coordinator the ability to flag “Reported not Meeting” will be evaluated.

 2. Latitude and Longitude

 Latitude and longitude fields are on the WSO overview tab of the Group Records website since groups with multiple meetings meet at different times and/or days, but at the same location.
 Further information about multiple meetings can be found on Pages 37 and 38 of 2014-2017 Al-Anon/Alateen Service Manual, “Al-Anon and Alateen Groups at Work”, Multiple Meetings.